Information relating to GDPR compliance and Trujay.

 What kind of personal data does Trujay collect?

 For a more user-friendly experience, Trujay will collect some personal information.
 In compliance with GDPR regulations, we ensure our customers are informed during any data collection.

-When creating Trujay account, you are asked to provide the following information:
+When creating a Trujay account, you are asked to provide the following information:

 When you visit trujay.com, our server records the following information sent by cookies from your browser:

-The small bits of text in data files are named cookies.
+Cookies are small bits of text in data files.
 They can be integrated into your browser (on your computer or personal device) when you surf various websites.

 Their primary purpose is to collect bits of information about your interaction with the website.
-It can help remember your setup, understand preferences, ease the log-in into a service; and make it secure.
+It can help remember your setup, understand preferences, ease service login; and make it secure.
 Cookies are widely used to ensure efficient and accurate reporting information.